Summary

 - The parent must continue to have one of several lawful statuses in the United States

-- The qualifying children must remain unmarried, and live in a place where CAM processing is available such as El Salvador, Guatemala, and Honduras.
+- The qualifying children must live in a place where CAM processing is available such as El Salvador, Guatemala, and Honduras.
 Processing may be available in other locations.

 What happens after my CAM application is re-opened?